Dobbins Softball Consulting & Development

 Lee Dobbins is the owner and operator of Dobbins Softball Consulting and Development.

 Outside of DSCD Dobbins has coached on the collegiate level for the last 20 years.
-He took over as Head Softball Coach at the University of the Southwest in New Mexico in the summer of 2019.
+He coached the program at the University of the Southwest in New Mexico from 2019-2020.
 Dobbins had recently built the program at Ottawa University Arizona in Surprise from ground up, after serving as head coach at MidAmerica Nazarene University in Olathe, Kansas since summer of 2016.
 Before his post at MNU he served as assistant coach/recruiting coordinator at the University at Buffalo in the 2014-2015 season.

 In the 2013-2014 season he served as head coach of Division I Southern University.